bfoggo/turnip-desktop/README.md

 # Turnip (Turn Initiative Processor)

-Turnip is a [Tauri App](https://tauri.app/) for manging campaigns and turns in tabletop games.
+A [Tauri App](https://tauri.app/) for manging campaigns and turns in tabletop games.
 Instead of using a fixed order of turns in an encounter, Turnip will rnadomly select a turn order based on the initiative

-# [Todo]
+## [Todo]

 * Asyncronous action system
 * Automated weather